ebiff/CICD-assignment-ehn0018/README.md

+# CICD-assignment
-# CICD-assignment Elisabeth Nguyen - 3/26/2025
+Name: Elisabeth Nguyen
+Due Date: 3/26/2025
+euid: ehn0018
+UNT email: elisabethnguyen@my.unt.edu

 This repository is a sample Python project designed to demonstrate the implementation of Continuous Integration and Continuous Delivery (CI/CD) pipelines.
 It is intended as an assignment for exploring automated testing, build processes, and deployment strategies.